To record a VoiceByte press the microphone icon in the record screen. As soon as you hit the button you’re recording! You can record for 15 seconds.

 You then need to enter a clip title.
 If you are creating content for a TV or radio program, type in the topic specific #tag that has been promoted.
 Once you use the # symbol, you have the option of choosing your mood.
 This helps producers find the best content to play on air.
 You can also add a photo by choosing one from your camera roll or taking a photo.
 Finally you can choose your sharing option.
 If no sharing option is selected, the broadcast will be sent to the VoiceByte broadcast feed only.

-To reply to a VoiceByte in the broadcast tab or VoiceBox press the reply icon to the right of the player.
+To reply to a VoiceByte in the broadcast tab or VoiceBox press the reply icon on the right underneath the VoiceByte.

 Just press the reply icon in the reply row and you can reply using the pop up recorder.

 At the top right of the VoiceByte, select the ••• and choose Delete VoiceByte.

 Press the heart icon below the VoiceByte - it will turn red.
 If you want to see the other people who have liked the VoiceByte just press and hold the heart.

 Press and hold the picture and you will enter full screen mode.